 You do need to be careful when choosing a protein powder during pregnancy, though.
 It’s probably best to avoid artificial sweeteners and other types of sweeteners, artificial flavors, fillers, and other questionable ingredients.

 The same applies to breastfeeding in terms of avoiding artificial flavors and other ingredients that may pass through your breastmilk.

 All of the protein powders below are also considered safe for breastfeeding as they are made from whole foods and natural ingredients from real food.
 You may also wish to avoid processed protein products such as Built Bars or Premier Protein.

 It’s also important to avoid any ingredients that you may have an allergy or sensitivity to, including grains, dairy, soy protein, casein protein, or gluten (see my article on the Best Diet for Fertility).

 And, if you have any questions about which protein powder is safe or best for you, please do check with your healthcare provider.

 See my related article, “Is Ghost Protein Healthy?“

 To use protein powder, either blend the powder with your favorite fruit to add sweetness (plus your choice of liquid), or feel free to add your own pregnancy-safe sweetener (see my list of the best sugar substitutes).

-Protein shakes are particularly great for pregnancy if you’re feeling nauseous.
+Protein shakes are particularly great for pregnancy if you’re feeling nauseous from morning sickness.
 Sometimes drinking your nutrition can be easier to tolerate than chewing whole meals.

 Don’t forget to add your leafy greens for a nice source of folate.
 If you have a sensitive stomach, you can always steam your greens to make them easier to digest.
 I outline this process in my Kale Berry Smoothie recipe.